 Please note that song lyrics and poems are very different types of texts.
 If you wish to assess poetry, try www.poetryassessor.com.

 To use the Lyric Assessor:

 1) Copy the lyrics of the song to be analysed and paste them into the textbox below.
 Ensure that the song lyrics depict the song as it is sung.
-That is, if there are several repetitions of a chorus, ensure that the number of choruses that are sung in the song are included in the text.
+That is, if there are several repetitions of a chorus, ensure that the repeated choruses are included in the text.
 Also, ensure that the complete verses are included

 2) Exclude non-semantic utterances such as 'la', 'dum', 'na' and 'fa'.
 However, utterances with a semantic meaning, such as 'oh' and 'yeah', should be included.